kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Authentication for Grafana, Kiali, and Jaeger UIs

-With the deprecation of Dex, now authentication for the Observability user interfaces is much simpler and more consistent.
+With the deprecation of Dex, authentication for the Observability user interfaces is now much simpler and more consistent.
 Grafana, Kiali, and Jaeger UIs are no longer exposed by default.
 Instead, you have the flexibility to set up your preferred OIDC provider for each service.

 As a result, all users are logged on anonymously and see the same UI.
-If you prefer a user-specific configuration for Grafana UI, use the Grafana login solution and switch off the OAuth proxy.
+If you prefer a user-specific configuration for Grafana UI, use the Grafana log-in solution and switch off the OAuth proxy.

 Read our documentation to learn how to [expose services securely](https://kyma-project.io/docs/kyma/latest/04-operation-guides/security/sec-06-access-expose-kiali-grafana).

 ### Improved security for logs in Kyma Dashboard

 Logs displayed in Kyma Dashboard are now based on the Kubernetes API server.
-This way, Loki is no longer exposed to the external network, which reduces an attack vector.
+This way, Loki is no longer exposed to the external network, which reduces the attack vector.

 ### Containerd support